-Bumping ::
+Bumping:

 Sometimes a rider may need to make space where there is none by bumping other riders sideways or against the Action card type, such as pushing riders forward with a Lead or Break movement.
-When bumping another rider, each advanced space costs 2PS.
+When bumping another rider, each movement costs 2PS.

-Bumping Forward 📤 Sideways
+Bumping Forward 📤 Sideways 《

-Lead movement 2PS per advanced space 2PS per advanced space
+Lead movement 2PS 2PS

-Chase movement 2PS per advanced space
+Chase movement 2PS

-Draft movement 2PS per advanced space
+Draft movement 2PS

+Break movement 2PS 2PS